 - 2.8.7.1.
-As appropriate, the ICO shall coordinate with social service agencies (e.g., local departments of health and social services) and refer Enrollees to the following programs, to include, but not be limited to: - 2.8.7.1.1.
+As appropriate, the ICO shall coordinate with social service agencies (e.g., local departments of health and social services) and refer Enrollees to the following programs, to include, but not be limited to:

+- 2.8.7.1.1.
 Community Mental Health Service Programs (CMHSPs)

 - 2.8.7.1.2.
-Area Agencies on Aging - 2.8.7.1.3.
-Centers for Independent Living - 2.8.7.1.4.
-Faith based organizations - 2.8.7.1.5.
-Local Department of Human Services - 2.8.7.1.6.
-Local Health Departments - 2.8.7.1.7.
-Non-profit service organizations - 2.8.7.1.8.
-Adult Protective Services - 2.8.7.1.9.
-Long Term Care Ombudsman - 2.8.7.1.10.
+Area Agencies on Aging

+- 2.8.7.1.3.
+Centers for Independent Living

+- 2.8.7.1.4.
+Faith based organizations

+- 2.8.7.1.5.
+County Department of Health and Human Services office

+- 2.8.7.1.6.
+Local Health Departments

+- 2.8.7.1.7.
+Non-profit service organizations

+- 2.8.7.1.8.
+Adult Protective Services

+- 2.8.7.1.9.
+Long Term Care Ombudsman

+- 2.8.7.1.10.
 Legal Services. - 2.8.7.2.
-The ICO shall deliver preventive health care services including, but not limited to, cancer screenings and appropriate follow-up treatment to Enrollees, other screenings or services as specified in guidelines set by MDCH or, where there are no MDCH guidelines, in accordance with nationally accepted standards of practice. - 2.8.7.3.
+The ICO shall deliver preventive health care services including, but not limited to, cancer screenings and appropriate follow-up treatment to Enrollees, other screenings or services as specified in guidelines set by MDHHS or, where there are no MDHHS guidelines, in accordance with nationally accepted standards of practice. - 2.8.7.3.
 The ICO shall provide family planning services in accordance with Covered Services outlined in Section 2.4; - 2.8.7.4.
 Through the Care Bridge (see section 2.5.1.6 for details), the ICO shall provide systems and mechanisms designed to make Enrollees' medical history and treatment information available, within applicable legal limitations, at the various sites where the same Enrollee may be seen for care, especially for Enrollees identified as homeless.
 While establishing a fully integrated delivery system, the ICO shall respect the privacy of Enrollees.
 The ICO shall comply with Section 5.2 regarding compliance with laws and regulations relating to confidentiality and privacy. - 2.8.8.
 Emergency and Post-stabilization Care Coverage - 2.8.8.1.
 The ICO's Provider Network must ensure access to twenty-four (24) hour Emergency Services for all Enrollees, whether they reside in institutions or in the community.
 The ICO must cover and pay for any services obtained for Emergency Medical Conditions in accordance with 42 C.F.R. § 438.114(b) and (c) and 42 C.F.R. § 422.113(b) and (c). - 2.8.8.2.
 The ICO shall cover and pay for Emergency Services regardless of whether the provider that furnishes the services has a Contract with the ICO.
-The ICO shall pay an out-of-network provider of Emergency and Post-Stabilization Care an amount equal to or, if the ICO can negotiate a lower payment, less than the amount allowed under Medicare's FFS rate, less any payments for indirect costs of medical education and direct costs of graduate medical education.
+For reimbursement of an out-of-network provider of Emergency and Post-Stabilization Care, the provider is required to accept as payment in full the amounts provider could collect for that service if the Enrollee were enrolled in original Medicare, or Medicaid FFS.
+However, the Contractor is not required to reimburse the provider more than the provider's charge for that service.
+The original Medicare payment amounts for section 1861(u) providers do not include payments under 42 C.F.R. §§ 412.105(g) and 413.76.
+A section 1861(u) provider of services may be paid an amount that is less than the amount it could receive if the beneficiary were enrolled in original Medicare or Medicaid FFS if the provider expressly notifies the Contractor in writing that it is billing an amount less than such amount.
 The ICO shall ensure that the Enrollee is not billed for the difference, if any, between such rate and the non-contracted provider's charges.